Mohitkr95/Mohitkr95/README.md

 ### Hi there 👋

-I am **Mohit Kumar**, I am an enthusiastic consumer of knowledge, highly impassioned for cutting edge technologies and research, and deeply motivated to apply my skills in the real-life project which can impact people.
+Welcome to my **GitHub** profile, I am **Mohit Kumar** and I am an enthusiastic consumer of knowledge, highly impassioned for cutting edge technologies and research, and deeply motivated to apply my skills in the real-life project which can impact people.

 I am currently working and building on these following domains-